unikhex/Time-manegment-program/README.md

   tkinter

+If you want to make the code into a desktop app use auto-py-to-exe

+This is gotten by using the command:

+- pip install auto-py-to-exe in the commandprompt.

 ## *How it funktions*

 The code just ask for an input.
 The input should be a task that is going to be done.